ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Another concept which is arising from Mathematics that applies to Atoms is `linearizability`.
-If `atomicity` only guarantees that any operation will suceed or fail under certain assumptions, `linearizability` implies that the set of operations will look for the rest of system as instantaneous (e.g. as if they were just one op).
+If `atomicity` only guarantees that any operation will succeed or fail under certain assumptions, `linearizability` implies that the set of operations will look for the rest of system as instantaneous (e.g. as if they were just one op).